 Washington governor, AG meet traveler affected by ban

-Washington state Gov. Jay Inslee and Attorney General Bob Ferguson welcomed a passenger at Seattle-Tacoma International Airport who had been blocked by President Donald Trump's immigration travel ban.
 A federal judge Friday placed a temporary hold on the ban after Washington state and Minnesota challenged the constitutionality of the ban, which targeted seven mostly Muslim countries.
+Inslee and Ferguson on Monday met Isahaq Ahmed Rabi , who was detained last Saturday at the airport in SeaTac, Washington, and summarily deported back to Vienna, Austria, where he had temporary status.

 Discussions